wentallout/cult-hunter/README.md

 - Cursed Weapon: hard to use but powerful, has some small stat debuff which force players to build their character to compensate, there is a gruesome, disturbing origin behind these weapons.

 ## Combat System
-- HP: health
+- HP bar: health
-- DODGE: character will automatically dodge when this bar isn't 0.
+- DODGE bar: character will automatically dodge when this bar isn't 0.
-- STRESS: cult members can cast psychological attacks on player that cause debuff when it reach below 0.
+- STRESS bar: cult members can cast psychological attacks on player that cause debuff (slow, lower accuracy, lower damage) when it reach below 0.

 ## Gameplay (WIP)
 Probably violent combat like John Wick, DOOM or Kill Bill.
 I will think about it when I start coding lmao.